Project-KONDA/data-value-clustering/README.md

 This diagram gives an overview of the components and their interfaces.
 The core of the tool is the Clustering-based Analyser.
-It realises the workflow and controlls the data flows between the other components.
+It realises the workflow and controls the data flows between the other components.
 It is realized via the class ```Main``` (```DataValueClustering\gui_center\main.py```).

 The Extraction component is extracts a list of data values from the database.
 It is not yet implemented.

-Multiple GUI components are provided to enable the configuration of the data value clustering based on domain knowledge and present the clustering results.
+Multiple GUI components are provided to enable the configuration of the data value clustering based on domain knowledge and to present the clustering results.
 The GUI is still under development.

 The Data Value Clustering component allows performing 3-step data value clustering via an API.